NIRF Rankings Intelligence • NIRF 2026 Cycle

 Everything you need to know about mark recovery

 A NIRF forensic audit is a deep, parameter-by-parameter examination of your submitted NIRF data versus actual institutional data.
 Unlike consulting that helps you plan better, a forensic audit finds data you already have but haven't reported.
 It identifies undercounted publications, misclassified faculty, missed patents, and documentation gaps.
-RAYSolute's forensic methodology recovers an average of 87 marks that were already earned but not claimed.
+RAYSolute's forensic methodology helps institutions identify and recover marks that were already earned but not claimed.

-The average recovery across our audited institutions is 87 marks, with a range of 25-180 marks depending on your institution's size, research intensity, and data collection maturity.
-Research-focused universities typically recover 120-180 marks, while teaching-focused institutions recover 40-80 marks.
-Recovery is highest in Research & Professional Practice (15-45 marks) and lowest in Outreach & Inclusivity (8-20 marks).
+Recovery potential varies by institution size, research intensity, and data collection maturity.
+Research-focused universities typically see higher recovery than teaching-focused institutions.
+Recovery potential is typically highest in Research & Professional Practice and lowest in Outreach & Inclusivity.

 Research & Professional Practice (RP, 100 marks) has the highest recovery potential.
 Common issues include Scopus publication miscounts (publications manually undercounted by 8-15%), patent status classification errors, and consultancy revenue not properly aggregated.
-This single criterion typically yields 15-45 marks per audit, making it the priority focus area.
+This single criterion typically offers the highest recovery potential, making it the priority focus area.

 Yes, absolutely.
 Many institutions benefit from post-submission forensic audits to identify gaps for the next NIRF cycle.
 Results can also strengthen appeals if your submitted data was accepted but seems undervalued.
 Starting the audit 6-8 months before the next submission deadline (July-August for the following February submission) gives you time to implement corrections and gather proper documentation.